nuke-web3/book/content/risc-zero/zk-hack-montreal/slides.md

 Notes:

-- Developing on RISC Zero was increadibly easy, and didn't require any ZK knowledge
+- Developing on RISC Zero was incredibly easy, and didn't require any ZK knowledge
 - Winner of RISC Zero Coprocessor Bounty at ETHDenver 2024 and did well in community quadratic voting too!
 - Idea: take it further and make a bevy app in wasm w/ webGPU with **shared core logic identical on web & "re-player" zkVM**